USFWS/fwspp/README.md

 the [Berkeley Ecoinformatics Engine](https://ecoengine.berkeley.edu/), and [AntWeb](http://www.antweb.org/).
 It draws heavily from the outstanding work by the [ROpenScience group](https://ropensci.org/) and their suite of species occurrence packages.
+The package also retrieves sources from [ServCat](https://ecos.fws.gov/ServCat/) using the refuge bounding box of the records.

 We provide options to: